Why An Executive MBA from Michigan?

 Between residencies, teams engage in interactive Internet-based learning and team collaboration.
 Candidates will make use of the latest in distance learning technologies which highlight their intense face-to-face classroom experiences.
 The program also makes extensive use of CDs produced in-house which enable faculty to video-stream lectures, discussions, as well as interactive cases.

-This combination of on-line and on-campus learning allows greater flexibility for candidates to maintain their own schedule and work-family balance.
-Typical workload will require participants to commit 15-20 hours per week to their studies, although this may vary among individuals and by course.
+This combination of online and on-campus learning allows greater flexibility for candidates to maintain their own schedule and work-family balance.
+Typical workload will require participants to commit 15-20 hours per week to their studies, although this may vary among individuals and of course.